ThinkLoveShare/sources/content/coding/sshrc_and_telegram_api.en.md

 ## The root cause

 While casually chatting with a colleague, he told me about the sshrc feature of sshd.
-He explained me that he was using telegram's API to get ssh login notifications on his phone.
+He explained to me that he was using telegram's API to get ssh login notifications on his phone.
 My first thought was "Yeah, sure, but it's just a `.rc` file (custom settings), it's usually quite easy to bypass with the right option...

 While saying that, I had in mind the trick with `bash --noprofile --norc` that can allow a new bash process to be spawned without using any configuration file.
 I had to use that two years ago when I...
 F*cked up my own .bashrc and couldn't use bash anymore, at that time I wasn't aware of the real `sh` or other alternative shells.